 A degree with an overall mid 2.2 in one of the following subjects: Mathematics, Statistics, Operational research, Finance, Economics, Business Engineering, Computing, Biology, Physics or Chemistry.

 Will consider applicants with a unrelated degree but which contained at least three modules is calculus, algebra, differential equations, probability & statistics, optimisation or other mathematical modules.

 Months of entry

-In recent years, it has been one of the areas where high-calibre mathematicians have been in great demand.
-With the advent of powerful, and yet economically accessible computing, individuals now have access to financial markets and online trading has become a common activity but many have realised that a certain amount of mathematics is necessary to be successful in such fields.
+In recent years, finance has been one of the areas where high-calibre mathematicians have been in great demand.
+With the advent of powerful and yet economically accessible computing, online trading has become a common activity, but many have realised that a certain amount of mathematics is necessary to be successful in such fields.

-Our Department of Mathematical Sciences has an international reputation in many areas like such as semi-group theory, optimisation, probability, applied statistics, bioinformatics and mathematical biology.
+Our Department of Mathematical Sciences has an international reputation in many areas including semi-group theory, optimisation, probability, applied statistics, bioinformatics and mathematical biology.

 Qualification and course duration